-This group meets regularly on the 1st and 3rd Monday of each month at St Ambrose Church Hall, Glenpark Street, North Mackay at 12.45 pm.
+This group meets regularly on Mondays at St Ambrose Church Hall, Glenpark Street, North Mackay at 12.45 pm.
 Rehearsals go from 1.00 pm to 2.30 pm.
 Experience is not essential, but a love of music and friendship is.
 The group participates in several public performances during the year at varying venues including shopping centres and aged care facilities.

 New members are always welcome – no gender bias – as numbers fluctuate throughout the year as grey nomads go on their vacations.